 When you’re dealing with incontinence, it’s good to know you have options.
 While the Emsella chair is a game-changer for many, understanding how it stacks up against other treatments can help you feel confident in your choice.
 From surgical procedures to physical therapy, each approach has its place.
 The right path for you depends on your specific symptoms, the severity of your incontinence, and your personal preferences.
 Let’s break down how Emsella compares to the more traditional routes so you can see the full picture.

-Emsella vs. Surgery
+Emsella vs. Surgical Options

 For many women, the idea of surgery is a major hurdle.
 That’s where Emsella truly shines.
 It’s a completely non-surgical way to address urinary incontinence by strengthening your pelvic floor muscles from the outside in.
 Think of it as doing thousands of Kegels perfectly, without any effort on your part.
 Surgical options, like bladder slings, are invasive procedures that require anesthesia, incisions, and a significant recovery period.
 While surgery can be a necessary and effective solution for severe cases, particularly those involving pelvic organ prolapse, Emsella offers a powerful alternative for mild to moderate stress and urge incontinence without any downtime.
 You remain fully clothed and can get right back to your day after each session.